Vallu01/quartz/content/Wild Beyond the Witchlight/Sessions/S17-031123-Unicorn Talkshow.md

 The Party had a long conversation with the Unicorn named [[Lamorna]], learning a lot of useful information.

 Lamorna had a mate called Ellidon, who was taken by the hags.
 The hags took away Ellidon's horn and used it to imprison [[Zybilna]].
 It's still intact and it's needed to free [[Zybilna]].
 Ellidon was last seen at mushroom circle in Eastern Thither dancing with the mushroom people.
-The hags attacked with their minions, Skabatha's tin men, Bavlorna's frog people and Enderlyn's shadow people.
+The hags attacked with their minions, Skabatha's tin men, Bavlorna's frog people and [[Enderlyn Moongrave|Enderlyn]]'s shadow people.

 Lamorna also told that some of the party have curses on them.
 Hey listen is allergic to squirrels, is missing a letter in his name and one unknown life altering curse.